 As parents, our mandate is to love and protect our children—to be their safe haven.
 But we also need to raise our kids with a strong core of self-esteem so they can recover from whatever screen gets in the way.

-Strategies for When Your Teen Has FOMO
+8 Strategies for When Your Teen Has FOMO

 Tell your teens often that they are special and that you are proud of them.

 Let them know it is normal and human to feel sad, upset, embarrassed, jealous, etc. when they are left out or humiliated on social media.

-Be there to engage them in a conversation to work things through, and include them in deciding the best approach and solution.
+Be there to engage them in a conversation to work things through.
+Include them in deciding the best approach and solution.

 Remind them that sometimes things happen with no pre-meditation or scheming to leave them out.
 The event or photo just happened.

 Encourage teens to put down their phones when they are in a social situation and have them ask their friends to do the same.

 If your son or daughter has only invited a short list of friends to an event, ask that they don’t post any photos on social media.

 Empower them to reach out to a friend who may be hurting someone else through social media and ask that friend to stop.